 "The EzDubs team will join Cisco Collaboration, working side-by-side with our product, engineering, and go-to-market teams," said Snorre Kjesbu, SVP of Collaboration at Cisco.
 "Together, we will chart a new course for the industry, one where AI doesn't just support collaboration, but truly empowers it."

 But there's a trade-off.
 EzDubs is shutting down its consumer apps by December 15, ending direct-to-consumer translation services that supported over 30 languages.
-The startup had gained attention with its video dubbing tool that on X, plus real-time phone call translation that preserved voice and emotion.
+The startup had gained attention with its video dubbing tool that garnered millions of views on X, plus real-time phone call translation that preserved voice and emotion.